madhesh-tech/DL---RNN/README.md

 ## THEORY
 Predict future stock prices using an RNN model based on historical closing prices from trainset.csv and testset.csv, with data normalized using MinMaxScaler.
 <img width="1067" height="342" alt="image" src="https://github.com/user-attachments/assets/b18c9947-810f-423e-aadd-d7b0449dadc6" />
+## Problem statement
+The problem is to develop a Recurrent Neural Network (RNN) model that can predict future stock prices using historical closing price data.
+The model should be trained on normalized data from the given datasets and accurately forecast stock trends.
 ## DESIGN STEPS
 ### STEP 1: